Yaakulya248/yaakulya248.github.io/_posts/2023-02-02-example-post.md

 ---
 layout: post
-title: Assignment
+title: Assignment - 2
-excerpt: "What is a static website generator, and why should I care?"
+excerpt: "This is a blog for Assighnmnet 2"
-modified: 2/29/2016, 9:00:24
+modified: 1/31/2023, 9:00:24
 tags: [intro, beginner, jekyll, tutorial]
 comments: true
 category: blog
 ---
+#Assignment 2 Title

+#Introduction

+#Content

+#Body of the blog

+#Discussion
 This is a website template created with Jekyll that is designed to be hosted on Github pages.
 Jekyll is a static website generator, and Github pages provides a free and easy way to host websites created using Jekyll.

 ## What is a static website generator?